aspose-cells/Aspose.Cells-Doc-md/english/pythonjava/limitations-and-api-differences/_index.md

 weight: 10
 url: /python-java/limitations-and-api-differences/
 keywords: "python, excel, limitation, api, differences"
-description: "Aspose.Cells for Python via Java limitations and api differences."
+description: "Aspose.Cells for Python via Java limitations and API differences."
 ai_search_scope: cells_pythonjava
 ai_search_endpoint: "https://docsearch.api.aspose.cloud/ask"
 ---

 # Introduction

 Aspose Cells provides powerful spreadsheet manipulation capabilities across multiple platforms.
 While the **Java** library is the original implementation, the **Python via Java** package (aka *Aspose.Cells for Python via Java*) simply wraps the Java API to enable Python developers to leverage the same functionality.

-Although both libraries share the same core engine, there are noticeable **limitations** and **API differences** that developers need to be aware of when moving code between the two environments or when writing cross‐platform examples.
+Although both libraries share the same core engine, there are noticeable **limitations** and **API differences** that developers need to be aware of when moving code between the two environments or when writing cross‑platform examples.
 This article highlights the most important differences and demonstrates how to achieve the same tasks in Java, Python (via Java) code.

 > **Note**
-> The examples below are **stand‐alone, runnable** snippets.
-All file paths are relative (e.g., `./Data/Sample.xlsx`) so they work out‐of‐the‐box when placed in a typical project folder structure.
+> The examples below are **stand‑alone, runnable** snippets.
+All file paths are relative (e.g., `./Data/Sample.xlsx`) so they work out‑of‑the‑box when placed in a typical project folder structure.

 ---